godotengine/godot-docs/learning/features/2d/particle_systems_2d.rst

 One Shot
 --------

-When enabled, a Particles2D node will emit all of it's particles once and then never again.
+When enabled, a Particles2D node will emit all of its particles once and then never again.

 Preprocess
 ----------

-Particle systems begin with 0 particles emitted, then start emitting.
+Particle systems begin with zero particles emitted, then start emitting.
-This can be an inconvenience when just loading a scene and systems like a torch, mist, etc begin emitting the moment you enter.
-Preprocess is used to let the system process a given amount of seconds before it is actually shown the first time.
+This can be an inconvenience when just loading a scene and systems like a torch, mist, etc. begin emitting the moment you enter.
+Preprocess is used to let the system process a given number of seconds before it is actually drawn the first time.

 Speed Scale
 -----------

-The speed scale has a default value of 1, and is used to adjust the speed of a particle system.
-Lowering the value will make the particles slower, increaseing the value will make the particles much faster.
+The speed scale has a default value of ``1``, and is used to adjust the speed of a particle system.
+Lowering the value will make the particles slower, increasing the value will make the particles much faster.

 Explosiveness
 -------------

-If lifetime is 1 and there are 10 particles, it means every particle will be emitted every 0.1 seconds.
+If lifetime is ``1`` and there are ten particles, it means a particle will be emitted every 0.1 seconds.
 The explosiveness parameter changes this, and forces particles to be emitted all together.
 Ranges are:

--  0: Emit all particles together.
+-  0: Emit particles at regular intervals (default value).
--  1: Emit particles at equal interval.
+-  1: Emit all particles simultaneously.

 Values in the middle are also allowed.
 This feature is useful for creating explosions or sudden bursts of particles: